Evaluating Keeper League Trades

 One mistake that I consistently see from new keeper league owners is trading away too much value in terms of draft picks to upgrade one of their keeper players.

-An inexperienced owner may believe that since White is a 3rd-round pick in redraft leagues, he's definitely worth a 1st-round pick in a keeper league (which is really a 5th-round pick since each owner keeps four players).
-But when evaluating a keeper league trade, it's important to look at the incremental value that you're getting by keeping Player A instead of Player B. In this scenario, White is the 29th-most valuable player heading into 2012 drafts, so he is definitely an upgrade from Steve Johnson.
+An inexperienced owner may believe that since Anderson is a 3rd-round pick in redraft leagues, he's definitely worth a 1st-round pick in a keeper league (which is really a 5th-round pick since each owner keeps four players).
+But when evaluating a keeper league trade, it's important to look at the incremental value that you're getting by keeping Player A instead of Player B. In this scenario, Anderson is the 30th-most valuable player heading into 2016 drafts, so he is definitely an upgrade from Giovani Bernard.
 But in this case, the additional incremental value is not worth giving up your 1st-round pick.